 No

-Answer: (A) Yes, dusky sharks do have an interdorsal ridge and that is one of their key identifying characteristics.
+Answer: (A) Yes, dusky sharks do have an interdorsal ridge, and that is one of their key identifying characteristics.
 Most sharks with an interdorsal ridge cannot be retained.
 If you catch a shark with an interdorsal ridge, unless it is a tiger shark, a smoothhound shark, or an oceanic whitetip shark, you must release it.
 For the entire list of sharks that cannot be kept, see the Atlantic HMS Recreational Compliance Guide here.

 The recreational minimum size for most sharks is: